SocietyProtocol/Content-Library/Published/Articles/The Sovereign Individual (Agency).md

 Society needs these types of individuals to be able to facilitate freedom by “speaking truth to power” and coordinate under duress.

 In other ways, Society Protocol’s pseudonymous accounts publish a lot of public data and over time and solidify into lasting sybil-resistant identities. **Pseudoanonimity is not anonymity**.
 As accounts interact over time, their identity solidifies.
 The entire history of accounts, their actions, and the Energy that flows through them is non-fungible and leaves a unique fingerprint.
 We don’t expect the same type of lasting privacy from most pseudonymous accounts.
-The beautiful part about pseudonymous accounts in Society Protocol is that: we don’t have to judge their personal value (are these good or bad pseudonymous people), they either follow the rules of the protocol in a valuable way, or they will naturally die.
+The beautiful part about pseudonymous accounts in SP is that: we don’t have to judge their personal value (are these good or bad pseudonymous people), they either follow the rules of the protocol in a valuable way, or they will naturally die.
 The will of social cohesion and coordination is already included in the system.

 In addition to pseuddoanonymmity, Society Protocol provides three different delineations of state data: _<u>public state</u>_, _<u>semi-private state</u>_, and _<u>private state</u>_.
-Everything doesn’t need to go into the public Timeline[13](#fn:13).
+Everything doesn’t need to go into the public Timeline[19](#fn:19).
 Much of each accounts personal data can be stored locally or encrypted and stored with Farmers or in other clouds.
-The private keys holding identity ultimately lock and unlock data as the owners see fit, and only societal valuable synchronization and coordination data is shared publicly unencrypted.
+The private keys holding identity ultimately lock and unlock data as the owners see fit, and only societally valuable synchronization and coordination data is shared unencrypted publicly in the Timeline.

 - **public state:** Is verified by the accounts private key and placed on the quasi-immutable public Timeline.
-It is accessible by everyone, public information, and used for societal coordination.
-It is useful for data analytics. **public state** includes all Levels actions.
+It is accessible by everyone as public information, and used for societal coordination.
+It’s useful for data analytics. **public state** includes all Levels actions.
 This historical state adds up over time to illuminate Actors and Organizations identities.
-- **semi-private state:** This section pertains to things such as private communications, multimedia, creative content, emails shared between a subset of SP accounts which are able to unlock and access the **semi-private state** while it remains encrypted to everyone else, both at rest and in transit. **semi-private state** doesn’t need to go on the Timeline, and is usually stored with Farmers in the cloud to remain accessible to the entire subset of participants.
+- **semi-private state:** This section pertains to things such as private communications, multimedia, creative content, emails shared between a subset of SP accounts which are able to unlock and access the **semi-private state** while it remains encrypted to everyone else, both at rest and in transit. **semi-private state** doesn’t need to go on the Timeline, and is usually stored with Farmers, or in the cloud to remain accessible to the entire subset of participants[20](#fn:20).
-- **private state:** Personal data which can be signed with the accounts private key for verification while retaining complete privacy.
+- **private state:** Personal data which can be signed with the accounts private key for integrity and verification while retaining complete privacy.

 Private communications, multimedia, and personal information can finally be encrypted and shared world-wide at the right level of privacy without a centralized middle-man entity collecting and using all this data for its own gain and surveillance.
 Society Protocol facilitates direct peer-to-peer (P2P) identity and communications at the right level of encryption.

-Verifiable Credentials can even be used to communicate valuable attest-able information about the credentials held by identities, while retaining those actual credentials privately and not revealing them, using the magic of zero-knowledge proofs.
+Verifiable Credentials can even be used to communicate valuable attest-able information about the credentials held by identities, while retaining those actual credentials privately and not revealing them, using the moon math of zero-knowledge proofs.

 Identity has never been able to be controlled directly by individuals as <u>bearer assets</u>, while remaining accessible to society, with the right delineations of privacy.
 This can be used to leverage maximal coordination while maintaining both social cohesion and a sense of privacy.

 Ultimately, the shift to privacy of the TEAA doesn’t lie in either the privacy delineations of state nor the pseudonymous accounts Society Protocol offers.
-The ultimate shift to privacy is that every individuals public data is absolutely equally public, with equal access to this information for everyone, and a <u>complete alignment</u> between the governance and citizenry. **The game is fair for everyone.** So, yes, more data becomes public but it can be used for societal coordination and can’t be exploited disproportionately by certain advantaged entities. _Middle-men aren’t required, everyone has access to the same dataset and equal access to governance._
+The ultimate shift to privacy is that every individuals public data is absolutely equally public, with equal access to this information for everyone, and a <u>complete alignment</u> between the governance and citizenry. _The game is fair for everyone._ Yes, more data becomes public but it can be used for societal coordination and can’t be exploited disproportionately by certain advantaged entities. _Middle-men aren’t required, everyone has direct access to the same verified dataset and equal access to governance_[21](#fn:21)_._

 #### Coordination

 _We re about to enter the Age of Synchronicity baby!_ One unified, programmable, automated, coordinated, historically accurate Synchronized Social Contract (SSC). _It’s unfathomable to us now, what this will facilitate._

+_I don’t even know what to say, I just see a whole different world._

 #### Agency

-All Individual Actors will have full and equal access the SSC directly with no middle-men.
-Identity, assets, and data will become bearer assets—only accessible to their owners and their delegates.
+TEA revolutionizes agency for individuals by allowing them to take back direct control of their identity, property, and data from the hands of intermediary middle-men as **bearer assets**.

+> **bearer assets** – Assets where ownership is determined by possession.
+Whoever holds the asset (physically or digitally) is considered its owner, and no additional registration or proof of identity is needed.
+Examples include cash, certain cryptocurrencies, and bearer bonds.

+All identities, assets, and data in Society Protocol are **bearer assets**.
+The only entities that can permissionlessly act on identities, assets, and data are the Individual Actors owning the accounts and their delegates.

+At Society Protocol, we have a core ideological value of **Agency**, which can be found _in our_ [_Ideology_](https://societyprotocol.io/Published/Movement/Ideology)_._

+> **Agency:** We believe that agency and decentralization of control enables more potential actions for every individual, increasing human potential.

+By allowing each individual to directly interact with the SSC—_we are expanding the range of potential actions, and therefore the potential, for every single individual participating in Society Protocol._ **This increases human potential—creating better people, by removing the barriers which middle-men impose on every interaction.**

+**A Synchronized State retains its ability to facilitate social cohesion and coordination, while granting direct agency to every participant.
+It also simultaneously allows fair open access to the public parts of the shared reality created by all participants.
+That’s a society-worth of real-life & real-time streaming public data, which everyone has an equal direct ability to access and interact with, which can be used to improve society.**

-Censorship resistance will become much stronger in Synchronized States, as there is no singular intermediary middle-men in interactions who can censor participants.
-If censorship is to happen, it must be the entire SSC itself.
-The majority of Event inputting nodes in the Synchronized State must collude, foregoing the shared ideology, to censor individuals.
-Such censorship is not _impossible, but it’s mostly entirely impractical_.
+Censorship resistance will become much stronger in Synchronized States, as there is no singular intermediary in societal interactions who can censor participants.
+For censorship to happen, the majority of Event inputting nodes in the Synchronized State must collude—foregoing the shared ideology to censor individuals.
+Such censorship is not _impossible, but it’s a vast improvement from the DEAA, and mostly impractical_.

-#### Summary & Limitations
+#### Summary & Limitations of the TEAA

-We don’t know what the limitations of Synchronized States will be yet, it’s impractical to talk about them…but let’s hypothesize a little about the effects that Synchronized States will have on identities and how this age will turn out.
+We don’t know what the limitations of Synchronized States will be yet, it’s impractical to talk about them…but let’s hypothesize a little about the effects that Synchronized States will have on our collective identities and how this age will turn out…

-**The public history of all identities will become viewable.** Things that during past epochs were un-viewable, unknowable, and untraceable will become common knowledge. **This will alter peoples behavior in profound ways**_._ Trust will become more commonplace and accumulated.
+The public history of all identities in the system will become viewable.
+Things that during past epochs were un-viewable, unknowable, and untraceable will become common knowledge. **This will alter peoples behavior in profound ways**_._ Trust will become more commonplace and accumulated.
 Flashbacks into Historical Events will make memories clear.
 Physical locations will become less important with global connectivity and synchronization, but more verifiable than ever.
 Tools of coordination, like [Proof of Location](https://blog.eigencloud.xyz/verifying-the-physical-world/) (PoL), may map everyone in society in real-time, pseudonymously.
-Compliance and incentives may be automatically enforced and distributed based on PoL. _Individuals whole life history will become mapped in ways that we couldn’t imagine before._
+Compliance and incentives may be automatically enforced and distributed based on PoL. _Individuals whole life history will become mapped in ways that we can’t yet imagine._

-Identities will be able to sign contracts and interact horizontally globally much easier than during the DEAA.
-This will make societal interaction absolutely seamless at scale and free of middle-men.
+Identities will be able to sign contracts and interact: locally, vertically, horizontally, and globally (society-wide in as groups) with unprecedented ease compared to the DEAA. _This will make societal interactions absolutely seamless and synchronized at scale._

+In the background, the SSC of the Synchronized State will facilitate social cohesion and coordination innately for everyone.
+People will become more considerate of the social contract between them and society, and incentivized to act in ways that benefit everyone in the Synchronized State.
+This will change the way that people think about life—individualism will go up, but also the types of individualist decisions individuals will be making will be better guided by the needs and SSC of the entire Synchronized State. _This will change and elevate individuals to become better people overall._

 All participants in society will get a heads-up display (HUD) overlays equipped with all the <u>public state</u> information, guiding them through life.
-Imagine seeing the entire character history aggregates of random people on the street that you interact with, mapped by various different algorithms into sophisticated data—explaining that unique individual. _All this information becoming public will illuminate society._
+Imagine seeing the entire character history aggregates of random people on the street that you interact with, mapped by various different algorithms into sophisticated data—explaining that unique individual and even your potential connections to them. _All this information becoming public will illuminate society._

-The trust that each identity accumulates will be in the hands of its rightful owner and able to be used society-wide at any moment—additionally able to facilitate the extension of trust accumulated in that identity outside of SP using an EigenLayer type of re-staking technique with Energy. _The trust accumulated in our identities becomes personal property we can extend and channel precisely_.
+The trust that each identity accumulates will be in the hands of its rightful oner and able to be leveraged society-wide at any moment.
+Additionally, Society Protocol instances will be able to facilitate the extension of trust accumulated in identities outside of SP using an EigenLayer type of re-staking technique with Energy. _The trust accumulated in our identities becomes personal property we can extend and channel precisely_.

 Trust, once built, becomes a renewable source of bargaining power.
-Whereas the DEAA increased intelligence and individualism in individualism, we believe that the TEAA will increase the potential of social interactions.
-All of society will move as one, using the accumulated data and trust of the Synchronized State.
+Whereas the DEAA increased intelligence and individualism, we believe that the TEAA will increase the potential of all social interactions society-wide at scale—allowing society to _move as one,_ by using all the accumulated data and trust of the Synchronized State. _That’s why we call it the Age of Synchronicity._

-In the meanwhile, the SSC will facilitate social cohesion and coordination innately for everyone.
-People will become more considerate of the social contract between them and society, and incentivized to act in ways that benefit everyone in the Synchronized State.
-This will change the way that people think about life—individualism will go up, but also the types of individualist decisions individuals will be making will be guided by the needs and SSC of the entire State. _This will change and elevate people to become better people overall._ It will elevate everyone.

-This transition is going to be as big of a transition as the ZEAA—>SEAA, which introduced permanent records, and SEAA—>DEAA, which introduced duplicated contracts and democratic principles.
-They both completely changed the nature of societies.
-There have only been three of these phases in human history, and this is the fourth.
-We can’t even close to foresee all the changes the TEAA will bring at the current moment, but they should be fantastical.
+This transition is going to be as big of a transition as: the ZEAA—>SEAA (which introduced permanent records) and SEAA—>DEAA (which introduced duplicated contracts and democratic principles).
+Each phase has entirely changed the nature of identities and societies.
+There have only been three phases so far in the entire human history—and Synchronized States are the fourth.
+We can’t even close to foreseeing all the changes the TEAA will bring at the current moment but they _should be fantastical_.

-_The TEAA will usher in the Age of Synchronicity._

 ### Mirror Principle

 _Ever notice how the whole world seems angry when you’re angry and calm when you’re calm?
 This is called The Mirror Principle._

 _Our world is formed by the reflection of perception and inner beliefs which exist within us.
-How do we get those perceptions and inner beliefs?
+Where do we get those perceptions and inner beliefs?
 It’s effectively from the world reflecting itself, we are all one thing._

 _Then, our identity is limited by the world reflecting itself, which forms our inner beliefs and perception._